linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 medium-sized enterprises and new entrepreneurial ventures, with emphasis

-- n start-ups and venture capital.
+on start-ups and venture capital.
 This coverage is in chapter 28, where the various types of financial instruments available to such entities—as well as the regulations pertaining to the issuance of those financial instruments— are discussed.